 If you've been following along with our other articles, you know that we always stress how absolutely imperative it is to feed your dog a well-balanced diet.

 Diet can truly be a game-changer in terms of your dog's health and well-being, As a pet owner, you must make sure to do all that you can to support the health of your four-legged friends through proper nutrition.

 Many experts recommend implementing a raw food diet as a means to ensure that your dog is receiving all the nutrients they need.
 We recommend consulting your holistic veterinarian to determine any dietary changes from which your dog may benefit.

 Additionally, we highly recommend researching the incredible benefits of glucosamine for dogs.
 Glucosamine is a naturally occurring compound that promotes the growth and repair of cartilage and synovial fluid, which both protect the joints.

 Using a glucosamine supplement provides additional support for overall joint health.
-Or you can check out our CBD and Glucosamine joint support chews for a double whammy!
+Or you can check out Glucosamine joint support chews.

 Finally, exercise!
 We understand that exercise may seem like the last thing you want to implement if your dog is in pain.

 However, light movement and physical activity are necessary to build muscle and maintain overall health.
 Depending on your dog's level of pain, the "exercise" may start off as basic as standing up and lying down.

 Don't overdo it in the beginning.
 We recommend talking to your veterinarian regarding the appropriate amount of movement that will help to maintain and restore joint health.